Computing Equilibria in Games with Stochastic Action Sets: Discussion and Future Work

 \section{Discussion and Future Work}

-In this paper we have taken the first step towards characterizing and computing Nash equilibria in games with stochastic action sets.
-Our analysis leaves open several interesting future research directions.
-These include (i) going beyond NE computation and studying notions of \emph{correlated} equilibria, (ii) applying bandit-inspired optimism to achieve faster convergence, (iii) analyzing extensive-form and Markov games where each state has stochastic action sets and (iv) combining sleeping-regret with practically efficient and unparametrized algorithms such as regret matching.
+In this paper we have taken the first step towards characterizing and computing \emph{compact} Nash equilibria in games with stochastic action sets.
+Our analysis leaves open several fascinating future research directions.
+These include (i) characterizing and studying convergence to appropriate notions of \emph{correlated} equilibria in general-sum GSAS, (ii) modeling and solving extensive-form/Markovian variations of GSAS, (iii) exploring efficient strategy representations even after relaxing the independence assumption, and (iv) combining sleeping regret with more practically efficient and unparametrized algorithms such as regret matching.